monoklabs/monok-docs/docs/api.rst

                   			| to have, either ‘popularity’ for most popular first or ‘date’ for
 		  			| latest articles first.
 entities (optional)     false		| A boolean (true/false) for returning named entities in the article. (example: ‘entities=true’),
-                  			| A list of all available named entities if found in the `Query Selector`_ page
+                  			| A list of all available named entities is found in the `Query Selector`_ page
 ===================   	===========	================================================================================================